Hitchwiki/hitchwiki/INSTALL-vagrant.md

 ```

 ### Import Semantic structure
 This is done once at install, but needs to be done each time somebody changes content inside `./scripts/pages/`.
 It can be done by running:
 ```bash
 ./scripts/vagrant/import_pages.sh
 ```

 ### Debug
-* Enable debugging mode by setting `debug = true` from `./configs/settings.ini`.
+* Enable debugging mode by setting `debug = true` from `./configs/settings.yml`.
 You'll then see SQL and PHP warnings+errors.
 * Use [Debugging toolbar](https://www.mediawiki.org/wiki/Debugging_toolbar) by setting get/post/cookie variable `hw_debug=1`.
 * See [EventLogging](https://www.mediawiki.org/wiki/Extension:EventLogging) extension
+* Add `strategy: debug` to a role to automically load a (quite limited) [debugger](https://docs.ansible.com/ansible/latest/playbooks_debugger.html) to inspect variables when a task fails.
-* When you change Ansible Playbooks, check the syntax with:
+* Check the syntax of Ansible Playbooks,  with:
 ```
 ansible-playbook hitchwiki.yml --syntax-check
 ```